All Episodes

 But your electile dysfunction, it could be a question of blood flow.

-Sometimes when a politician has been in DC too long, it goes to his head, and he just can't seem to get the job done.
+Sometimes when a politician has been in DC too long, it goes to his head and he just can't seem to get the job done.

-Used on a daily basis, Winter Egg in Congress will help you every time the moment is right.
+Used on a daily basis, Winter Egg in Congress will help you every time the moment is right to have your voice heard at the federal level.

-Second amendment rights protected, Obamacare and Planned Parenthood will be defunded, and common sense will be used in solving the nation's problems.
+When using Winter Egg, it's important to note that the borders will be secured, Second Amendment rights protected, Obamacare and Planned Parenthood will be defunded, and common sense will be used in solving the nation's problems.

 Other signs of electile dysfunction may include extreme skin discoloration, the inability to punch oneself out of a wet paper bag, or maintain a spine in the face of liberal opposition.